-Time FATF 40+9 Rat Summary of Factors for Rating Recommended Actions Actions Undertaken by The Bahamas guidelines; and both the SIA and the IFA amended to allow for action without a hearing. enforcement and sanctions are to be carried out.
-The Cooperative Societies Act, 2005 Part VI S(10) (a); S175(1) and S177(1) addresses the power of the Director of Societies to compel reporting.
-Section 43 of the new External Insurance Act, Chapter 348, gives the Commission powers to obtain information.
+Time FATF 40+9 Rat Summary of Factors for Rating Recommended Actions Actions Undertaken by The Bahamas Director of Societies to compel reporting.
+Section 43 of the External Insurance Act, Chapter 348, gives the Commission powers to obtain information.
 In 2010, CBB reorganized its Bank Supervision Department to support the full implementation of an enhanced Risk-Based Supervision Framework (RBSF), which delivers greater focus on the most material risk issues affecting licensees.
 Considerable resources were focused on developing the Examination Unit, to ensure the alignment of the on-site examination assessments with the enhanced RBSF and integration of a significant number of new staff into the on-site examination process.
 Because of these initiatives, and the on-site examiners' involvement with the risk assessment framework, a relatively smaller number of on-site examinations were undertaken in 2010.
 In 2010, twenty-six (26) on-site examinations were completed compared to forty-four (44) in 2009.
 To date in 2011, twenty-two (22) on-site examinations have been completed and one (1) is in progress.
-These guidelines have been made enforceable by amendments to the FIU Act, and the regulations there under, which were brought into force in January 2009.
 The SC Guidelines have been amended and amendments to the FTRA, FIUA, FTRR and the FCSPA have addressed the enforceability issue.
-The ability to allow for action without a hearing is
+With the passage of the SIA, 2011, a rule is being developed to clarify the enforceability of the SC's Guidelines.
+The ability to allow for action without a hearing is provided for at Part XV of the SIA.
+30. Resources, integrity and training PC Inordinate length of time to bring matters to trial.
+There are insufficient resources overseeing AML/CFT with regard to financial institutions. • The SC and CC should consider revising their staff complement to meet the demands of their constituency base.
+The SC staff complement at the beginning of Jan.
+2006 was 38 employees.
+As at 1st July, 2012 the staff complement has grown to 57 employees, In view of the proposed integration of the regulators, the Compliance Commission has restricted the in-take of staff in this interim period to the levels required to meet the regulatory objectives.
+This includes collaborating with local SRO's (The Bahamas Bar Association, the Bahamas Institute of Chartered